Is the undergraduate program selective in its admissions?

 Yes.
 In order to manage enrollment and provide for a high quality program, the faculty will select up to 50 of the most qualified applicants for admission based on the criteria that are described in the section on Undergraduate Education.

 Early Childhood Education teachers work with children between the ages of 3 and 8 (pre-kindergarten through grade 3).
 They focus on teaching children who are typically developing, at-risk, gifted, and those who have mild/moderate educational needs.
-Adolescence to young adult teachers work with students from ages 12 through 21 (grades 7-12) and develop an expertise in one content area (Mathematics, Social Studies, Language Arts, Earth Science, Life Sciences, Physical Sciences, etc.).
+Adolescent to young adult teachers work with students from ages 12 through 21 (grades 7-12) and develop an expertise in one content area (Mathematics, Social Studies, Language Arts, Earth Science, Life Sciences, Physical Sciences, etc.).
 Middle Childhood Education teachers work with early adolescents in grades 4-9 in two concentrations and reading.

-To help students in making the decision about a licensure area, the freshman and sophomore course work provide opportunities to work in a variety of settings.
+To help students in making the decision about a licensure area, the freshman and sophomore course work provides opportunities to work in a variety of settings.
 In addition, many students create their own opportunities to work with children of different ages through volunteer work.

 Aren't fourth graders too young to be taught by teachers who are also prepared to teach ninth graders?

 The program emphasizes working specifically with early adolescents in grades 4-9.
 Knowledge about early adolescent development and the teaching strategies that will enhance student learning in these grades is the emphasis of the MCED program.

 What are my chances of getting a job with a Middle Childhood License?

 Schools who are looking for teachers with a strong knowledge base about early adolescence, strong content knowledge in two subject areas and reading, and who are able to work collaboratively on teams with other teachers will be eager to hire Middle Childhood teachers.

 What if I want to receive an Elementary Teaching Certificate?